Configure and run cron

-This section discusses how to run all Magento cron jobs every minute, which is the recommended interval for both Magento Community Edition (CE) and Enterprise Edition (EE).
+This section discusses how to run all Magento cron jobs every minute, which is the recommended interval for both Magento Open Source and Magento Commerce.

 Run Magento cron jobs as the Magento file system owner.

-- The general cron job that reindexes indexers, generates e-mails, generates the sitemap, and so on, typically runs as the PHP command-line user’s
+PHP command-line configuration: The general cron job that reindexes indexers, generates e-mails, generates the sitemap, and so on.

-- Two other cron jobs are used by the Component Manager and System Upgrade utilities.
-Those commands must use the web server’s
+Web server PHP plug-in configuration: Two other cron jobs are used by the Component Manager and System Upgrade utilities.

 Find the PHP binary and php.ini path